odewahn/docker-at-oreilly/readme.md

 * Successful book in the "Data Science Area" published in 2012
 * This is a rapidly changing area
-* Create a companion product as an iPython Notebook
+* Create a companion product as an IPython Notebook

 # DEMO